Whale Watching in Sydney: A Comprehensive Guide

 South Head, Hornby Lighthouse, and the Gap

-South Head and the lighthouse seem like a perfect spot, but it’s not the best place at Watson’s Bay to whale watch.
+South Head and the lighthouse seem like a perfect spot, but it’s not the number one place at Watson’s Bay to whale watch.

 The Gap Lookout looking south Watsons Bay watching for whales